 Then he himself suggested organizing Teachers’ Day on this day in honor of the teachers.
 Dr. Sarvepalli Radhakrishnan used to say that the whole world is a school, where we keep learning something in every phase of life.

 Dr. Radhakrishnan was born in the year 1888 in a village called Tiruttani, Tamil Nadu.
 Dr. Sarvepalli Radhakrishnan’s childhood was spent in extreme poverty.
 Krishnan was very fast in his studies since childhood.

-Even in poverty, he did not lag behind in studies and did his MA in Philosophy, then in 1916, he worked as Assistant Professor of Philosophy at Madras Residency College, then became a professor a few years later.
+Even in poverty, he did not lag behind in his studies and did his MA in Philosophy, then in 1916, he worked as an Assistant Professor of Philosophy at Madras Residency College, then became a professor a few years later.

 While teaching in many universities of the country, Colombo and London University also honored Dr. Sarvepalli Radhakrishnan with standard degrees.
 He was India’s ambassador to Moscow from 1949–1952 and was made the first Vice President of India in 1952.